-- 18. From the 2007-08 income year, a range of concessions previously available under the Simplified Tax System (STS), will be available to an entity if it carries on a business and satisfies the \$2 million aggregated turnover test (a 'small business entity'). - 19.
-A small business entity can choose the concessions that best suit its needs.
+18. From the 2007-08 income year, a range of concessions previously available under the Simplified Tax System (STS), will be available to an entity if it carries on a business and satisfies the \$2 million aggregated turnover test (a 'small business entity').

+19. A small business entity can choose the concessions that best suit its needs.
 Eligibility for some small business concessions is also dependent on satisfying some additional conditions.
-Due to these choices and the eligibility conditions, the application of the small business concessions to Growers who qualify as a 'small business entity' cannot be dealt with in this Product Ruling.
+Because of these choices and the eligibility conditions the application of the small business concessions to Growers who qualify as a 'small business entity' is not able to be dealt with in this Product Ruling.